 In step five, you will confirm the submission and officially finish the submission.
 You will receive an email confirming your submission.

 As part of the submission process, authors are required to check off their submission's compliance with all of the following items, and submissions may be returned to authors that do not adhere to these guidelines.

 - The submission has not been previously published, nor is it before another journal for consideration (or an explanation has been provided in your cover letter in Step 1).

-- The submission file is in OpenOffice or Microsoft Word document file format.
+- The submission file is in OpenOffice or Microsoft Word document file format and has numbered lines.